HeshuEU/likelib-hackathon/README.md

 * `miner.threads` - optional parameter, sets the number of threads that miner is using;
 * `nodes` - list of known nodes.
 * `database.path` - path to folder with database files (will be created if not exists).
-* `database.clean` - bool flag.
-Remove add database folder if set true.
-If set false - do nothing.
+* `database.clean` - if true - cleans database; otherwise does nothing.

 ---